What to Look for in Your Affiliate Campaign?

 ● Bot Traffic

 Affiliate marketing campaigns are often targeted by bot traffic.
-Unscrupulous affiliates use bots for generating fake clicks and leads on affiliate marketing campaigns.
+Unscrupulous affiliates use bots to generate fake clicks and leads on affiliate marketing campaigns.
 Cybercriminals use practices like a screen refreshing after certain time intervals for delivering ad impressions.
 Optionally, they even fill website forms using sophisticated bots.
 The scariest implication of bots is by attacking through Distributed Denial of Service (DDOS).
 The bots flood unbearable requests into the IT resources and lock them down.

 Takeaway